jasonbayton/11ty/_src/support.md

 * All of the above, and more (try me)

 **Note:** Engagements are subject to availability, depending on the scope and/or time limitations in place.
 If you have the luxury of time, reach out sooner rather than later to discuss.
-Hours are not restricted to one d